death-inspires-me/11339613_DCIT_205/README.md

 •	The collapsible lists used in the undergraduate, MPhil, and PhD pages are buttons (with class “collapsible”) within divs connected to unordered lists also within divs (with a class “content”).

 •	Each page with a collapsible list button is linked to the collapsible.js file using the <script> tag which contains JavaScript code that makes the list appear on-click based on the length of the list and number of list items to make sure every item in the list appears fully.

-Screenshots
-1. Home page

-2. About Page

- 3. Programmes Offered

-4. Short Courses page

-5. Undergraduate courses page

-6. MPhil/MSc courses page

-7. PhD programmes page

-8. School and Class timetables Page

-9. Department events page

-10. Resources page
+#What i learned:

 I improved my knowledge of front-end technologies and obtained insightful knowledge about web development.

 I learned the value of semantic markup for accessibility and SEO while creating the HTML structure, and CSS helped me improve the sites' appearance and organisation.

 By using JavaScript, dynamic functionalities were made available, enhancing user interactions.

-When I ran across difficulties with responsive design and cross-browser compatibility, debugging and problem-solving became second nature to me.
+Whenever I ran across difficulties with responsive design and cross-browser compatibility, debugging and problem-solving became second nature to me.

 The project placed a strong emphasis on the value of collaborative workflow, organised code, and efficiency.

-All in all, this experience broadened my knowledge of web development concepts, building a strong basis for upcoming work and enhancing my ability to design interesting and useful websites.
+In summary, this experience broadened my knowledge of web development concepts, building a strong basis for upcoming work and enhancing my ability to design interesting and useful websites.